attamatti/crystal_contacts_analysis/README.txt

 9. use all other default params for now

-10. use Tools / Surface/Binding Analysis / FindBond. make sure the save file option is selected for this also.
+10. use Tools / Surface/Binding Analysis / FindHBonds. make sure the save file option is selected for this also.

 --> done chimera-ing for now